hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 The second principle of import is that cue induced craving can exist even without the person knowing it.
-Studies of cue induced craving have shown that cues can induce the reaction even if they are present for less time than it takes the conscious mind to register their presence .
+Studies of cue induced craving have shown that cues can induce the reaction even if they are present for less time than it takes the conscious mind to register their presence[^39].
 That means that a patient may say they are craving and there are no cues when, in fact, there are.
 Don’t eliminate cue induced craving from the differential just because a patient says there are no cues.